-Surface water and groundwater monitoring are conducted under a monitoring plan approved by the MDEQ.
+Surface water and groundwater monitoring are conducted under a monitoring plan approved by the MDEQ (now EGLE).
 The surface water that falls within the landfill waste areas and within the perimeter ditch system is collected by the ditch system and flows, for the most part by gravity, to the SDB, as shown in Figure 2.
-Exception to this is the perimeter ditch located at the northwest corner of the property where the ditch water is collected and pumped to a portion of the ditch on the north side which gravity drains to the SDB.
+An exception to this is the perimeter ditch located at the northwest corner of the property where the ditch water is collected and pumped to a portion of the ditch on the north side which gravity drains to the SDB.
 The perimeter slurry wall installed along the property line and outside of the ditch and basin system supplements and supports surface water collection as well as contains and directs any near-surface groundwater to the perimeter ditch.

-Monitoring of the ditch water collection is accomplished through ditch visual inspection and maintenance, review of water elevations from a series of twelve (12) ditch staff gauges (SG) and one (1) at the entrance to the SDB and implementation of monitoring plans which have been approved by the MDEQ.
+Monitoring of the ditch water collection is accomplished through ditch visual inspection and slope and bottom maintenance, review of water elevations from a series of twelve (12) ditch staff gauges (SG) and one (1) at the entrance to the SDB and implementation of monitoring plans.
 Reporting of the monitoring is summarized in tables prepared by TRC.
 Review of the ditch water levels for the staff gauges show that the water gradient flows to the SDB, with its water elevation monitored with SG-13.
 A discussion of details of the review is provided in report Section 7.3 on ditch maintenance.

-The perimeter ditch also collects near-surface groundwater that is imported along the east side of the property where near-surface sand is located above the subsurface thick layer of clay.
-The slurry wall, with top elevation higher than the groundwater elevation, in that area acts as a barrier and supports collection by the perimeter ditch.
+The perimeter ditch also collects near-surface groundwater that occurs along the east side of the property where near-surface sand is located above the subsurface thick layer of clay.
+The slurry wall in that area, with the top elevation higher than the groundwater elevation, acts as a groundwater flow barrier and supports collection by the perimeter ditch.